mitjanikolaus/childes-speech-acts/README.md

 Using `crf_annotate.py`, we can now annotate the speech acts for each utterance:
 ```
-python crf_annotate.py --model checkpoint --data examples/example.csv --out data_annotated --use-pos --use-bi-grams --use-repetitions
+python crf_annotate.py --model checkpoint_full_train --data examples/example.csv --out data_annotated/example.csv --use-pos --use-bi-grams --use-repetitions
 ```
 Always make sure that you use the same feature selection args (e.g. `--use-pos`) as during training!

-An output CSV is stored to the indicated directory (`data_annotated`).
+An output CSV is stored to the indicated output file (`data_annotated/example.csv`).
 It contains an additional column `y_pred` in which the predicted speech act is stored.

 # Neural Networks
 (The neural networks should be trained on a GPU, see corresponding [sbatch scripts](sbatch-scripts).)

+To run the neural networks you will also have to install Pytorch (>=1.4.0) in your environment.

 ## LSTM classifier
 ### Training: